What Are the Best Wooden Arrows?

 - They're the ORIGINAL arrow.
 If you think about the history of archery—that is, humans with bows—it goes back tens of thousands of years.
 Modern arrows, with their precision straightness and almost-zero-variance weights, are only a few decades old.
 They are literally a flash in the pan when it comes to the history of archery.
 When you're using wooden arrows, you're using a tool that was used for humankind going back eons.
 There's something really amazing and primal about that.

 - Once you get good enough, you can hunt with them.

 - Lastly—they're downright gorgeous.
 Wooden arrows are often fletched with decorative arrows, crests with family names, and natural materials (such as twine) to hold it all together.
-Those Green Turkey Feather arrows I list below are a thing of beauty.
+Those Green Turkey Feather arrows I list below are a thing of beauty, in my humble opinion.

 - Because no two arrows are the same, they're not a great fit for competitive archery.
 You will, of course, be able to find traditional competitions or competitions that use wooden arrows, but most competitions will require you to use more modern arrows made from carbon, aluminum, or a carbon/aluminum hybrid.

 - The feather vanes get wet.
 That can be a bummer, because it adds some weight to the arrow, and will result is slightly different flight results.
 Not a game-ender, though.

 - They damage easily.
 They can be delicate, and chip / splinter / warp / get dinged up in a way that affects arrow flight.
 Plus, despite the protective coverings and chemical coatings some of them have, they're very susceptible to weather and material decay.

 So, some good, some bad.
 Just like everything else.
 On the whole, though, I feel like the advantages outweigh the negatives.
 But, maybe I'm biased!
 It's up to you to decide.